orangeguppy/PoC-ComputerVision-Models/README.md

 ![Lilypads with Monet's style](images/style_transfer_3.png)
 ![Lilypads with Monet's style](images/style_transfer_2.png)

 ## CLIP

 ## GAN
 GANs generate realistic images by learning to model the distribution of images in a training dataset.
-Briefly, a GAN consists of a generator which generates images and a discriminator which aims to distinguish real from fake images.
+Briefly, a GAN consists of a generator which learns the data distribution of an image dataset and a discriminator which learns to predict probabilities of samples coming from the training dataset or from G.

 The generator learns to map a latent space $z \tilde p_z(z)$ into a distribution $G(z)$ that matches the real data distribution

 ## Demo Outputs
 These images are taken at some time points throughout the training process
 ![Intermediate Outputs](images/gan.png)
-Best output at Epoch 45
 ![Final Output](images/final_gan.png)
 ## StyleGAN